 - Patron of the Holburne Museum, Bath (since 2004)

-- Patron of the UK Friends of The Hermitage Museum, St. Petersburg, Russia, from 2006
+- Patron and Trustee of the UK Friends of The Hermitage Museum, St. Petersburg, Russia (since 2006)

 Memberships of Other Art Bodies